thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ![](images/balanced_train_accuracy_small.png)
 ![](images/balanced_train_loss.png)

-This performance was achieved by training a 4.4 million parameter ResNet-style architecture for about three hours (1x 1080 Ti).
+This performance was achieved by training a 4.4 million parameter ResNet-style architecture for about three hours on a single 1080 Ti.

 ## Discussion
 ### Balanced Labels